Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Bayesian Analysis

 \subsection{Confirmation Dependence on Source System}

 Although most of the proposed analogue models of black hole Hawking radiation have not been tested yet, there can be significant differences in our prior belief regarding the adequacy of these models.
 One reason for this is that the modelling may rely on a strong theoretical basis in one system but a rather conjectural basis in the other.
+For example, the fundamental physics of BECs is better understood, via the Bogoliubov theory, than that of superfluid helium-3.
 Another reason is that one may have good control of the experimental setup, such that one has more reason to rely on the adequate realization of the various idealizing assumptions involved in the derivation of the model.
-This will have as an effect that we would assign different marginal probabilities to the analogue models.
-A question thus arises, namely how do the variations in the marginal probabilities one assigns to the adequacy of the analogue model affect the confirmation behaviour of the analogue setup.